Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Keywords
 #### Questions
 1. What are the major aspects of trait, learning, biological and evolutionary, and humanistic approaches to personality? `Page 514`
-2. What led to the study of alternative approaches to psychoanalytic theory ? `Page 502`
-3. What is trait theory ?
+2. What is trait theory ?`502`
-4. What are traits ?
+3. What are traits ?`502`
-5. What is All ports trait theory?
+4. What is All ports trait theory?`503`
-6. What is the definition and  difference between cardinal, central and secondary traits ?`Page 503`
+5. What is the definition and  difference between cardinal, central and secondary traits ?`Page 503`
-7. What is factor analysis in trait theories ?
+6. What is factor analysis in trait theories ?
-8. What are catell trait factor analysis methods for personality determination ? `Page 503`
+7. What are catell trait factor analysis methods for personality determination ? `Page 503`
-9. According to Hans Eysnck, 3 major factors what are extraversion,neuroticism and psychoticism ?
+8. According to Hans Eysnck, 3 major factors what are extraversion,neuroticism and psychoticism ?
-10. What are Big 5 personality states, who gave them and what do they mean ?
+9. What are Big 5 personality states, who gave them and what do they mean ?
-11. What are the virtues of trait appraoch ? `Page 504`
+10. What are the virtues of trait appraoch ? `Page 504`
-12. Do you think people should attempt to override their first judgments about others’ personalities and make more thoughtful judgments?
+11. Do you think people should attempt to override their first judgments about others’ personalities and make more thoughtful judgments?
 Why or why not?
-13. Why would the ability to judge personality characteristics quickly be valuable from an evolutionary perspective?
+12. Why would the ability to judge personality characteristics quickly be valuable from an evolutionary perspective?
-14. What is B.F skinners behaviours approach.
+13. What is B.F skinners behaviours approach.
 How does it define personality ?
-15. What is SOCIAL COGNITIVE APPROACHES TO PERSONALITY ?
+14. What is SOCIAL COGNITIVE APPROACHES TO PERSONALITY ?
 Give example of it ?
 Give name of a propoent of this appraoch ?
-16. What is self-efficacy ?
+15. What is self-efficacy ?
 How do we develop self efficacy ?
-17. What is situationism in CAPS ?
+16. What is situationism in CAPS ?
 What is CAPS(cognition-affection processing system) given by Walter mischel?
 Give example ? `Page 507`
-18. How much consistancy exists in personality ? `Page 507` Walter Mishcel thoughts and CAPS system.
+17. How much consistancy exists in personality ? `Page 507` Walter Mishcel thoughts and CAPS system.
-19. How can low self-esteem lead to a cycle of failure ?`Page 507`
+18. How can low self-esteem lead to a cycle of failure ?`Page 507`
-20. Evaluate different personality approaches ?
+19. Evaluate different personality approaches ?
-21. What is biological and evolution personality appraoch ?
+20. What is biological and evolution personality appraoch ?
-22. Which personality traits are more like to be hereditary ?
+21. Which personality traits are more like to be hereditary ?
 Give example ?
-23. What is temperament ?
+22. What is temperament ?
-24. Does the identification of specifi c genes linked to personality, coupled with the existence of temperaments from the time of birth, mean that we are destined to have certain types of personalities?`Page 510`
+23. Does the identification of specifi c genes linked to personality, coupled with the existence of temperaments from the time of birth, mean that we are destined to have certain types of personalities?`Page 510`
 25. What fault does humanist theorists consider all other approaches have ?`Page 511`
 26. According to rogers what leads to anixety in Humanistic approach ? and how to reduce it ? `Page 512`